 Commonwealth, state and territory governments are committed to delivering on the national priorities of the Fourth Action Plan.

-As at 1 July 2019, we are delivering over 160 initiatives, covering the full range of responses needed to tackle domestic, family and sexual violence — from initiatives to prevent violence through to initiatives to improve services and supports for those experiencing violence.
+We are delivering over 160 initiatives, covering the full range of responses needed to tackle domestic, family and sexual violence — from initiatives to prevent violence through to initiatives to improve services and supports for those experiencing violence.

 On this page